 DELIVERABLES STATUS Implement Board's January 2022 resolution to explore further work with healthcare payors by reviewing Guidehouse recommendations for operational needs and by participating in US Aging Financial Acumen Learning Collaborative.
-This initiative is on hold due to lack of funding.
-Federal guidelines from the Administration on Community Living (ACL) have not been released approving use of Older Americans Act (OAA) grant for program development, and no other funds have been identified to complete the next steps of this initiative.
-Funds are needed to procure a consultant to provide a market update as well as further guidance.
+No funding was made available in 2023.
+ARC Cash in the amount of \$165,000 was allocated for the initiation of this deliverable starting in 2024.
+A request for proposal will be written the 1 st quarter of 2024 to procure a consultant and to develop recommendations by the conclusion of 2024.
 Develop and implement a targeted, volunteer recruitment strategy and a new programmatic framework for RSVP.
-Achieved.
 The recruitment strategy has been developed.
-Most partner and community agencies fully returned to in-person events in late May 2023 at the expiration of the federal health emergency.
-This has opened the door to implement targeted recruitment AND be able to actively engage new volunteers (RSVP specifically).
-Over the program period, April 2022 - March 2023, there were 52 active RSVP volunteers, contributing 1,106 hours of service.
+Most partner and community agencies fully returned to inperson events in late May, which has opened the door to implement targeted recruitment and be able to actively engage new volunteers (RSVP specifically).
 Expand One2One Telephone Reassurance Program by creating short- and long-term program levels.
-This initiative is on track.
-93 unduplicated clients were served via 1,214 calls within One2One.
-Now that socialization has returned after deployment of the COVID-19 vaccination, partner and/or community agencies have commenced onsite activities.
-Long term program levels will include updating/expanding the next program design.
+Long-term volunteering in One2One has remained steady.
+In 2023, 60 new clients were paired with volunteers.
+60 new volunteers were onboarded and contributed 360 hours of service through 1,127 calls.
 Achieve grant deliverables for Evidence Based Programs including deployment of implementation of grants, expansion of grant partnerships, and increase outreach and participants.

-Achieved.
-The grant deliverable includes a no cost extension for the Administration on Community Living (ACL) Chronic Pain Self- Management Grant (through June 30, 2024) to conduct 20 additional CDSME workshops.

-A&IS was awarded the ACL Falls Prevention Grant (four years total through April 31, 2027) to support implementation of Bingocize, A Matter of Balance, and Tai Chi for Arthritis, to hold at least 56 workshops and reach 660 participants.
+A&IS was awarded the ACL Falls Prevention Grant to support implementation of Bingocize, A Matter of Balance, and Tai Chi for Arthritis, to hold at least 56 workshops and reach 660 participants across a four-year grant period (through April 31, 2027).
+This year's results include coordinating 31 workshops and 318 participants over the 4-year grant period.
+Administration on Community Living (ACL) Chronic Pain Self- Management Grant (through June 30,

+2024) goal is to conduct 20 CDSME workshops - 14 have been held at the time of this report with more being scheduled.
 Expand behavioral health coaching through partnership expansion and ensure programmatic compliance with current contracts.
 Technical assistance will be provided to other AAAs, as requested, for deployment of the ARC model.
+Campbell Stone and Mercy Housing) across 17 senior